gu-benites/auth-supabase-pkce-v1/docs/project-overview.md

     - [ ] Customize `src/app/globals.css` (ShadCN theme) or replace UI components.
     - [ ] Update `PassForgeLogo` or branding elements.
 3.  **Redirection URLs:**
-    - [ ] Review and update `emailRedirectTo` URLs in `src/features/auth/actions/auth.actions.ts` (passed to services).
+    - [ ] Review and update `emailRedirectTo` URLs in `src/features/auth/actions/auth.actions.ts`.
     - [ ] Adjust the `next` query parameter logic in `src/app/(auth)/auth/confirm/route.ts` if post-confirmation redirect paths differ.
     - [ ] Update navigation links (e.g., post-login redirect in `signInWithPassword` Server Action, post-signout redirect in `signOutUserAction`).
     - [ ] Review public paths in `src/features/auth/utils/middleware.utils.ts` for route protection.
 4.  **Error Handling Pages:**
     - [ ] **Create a user-friendly page component for `/auth/auth-code-error`** (e.g., `src/app/(auth)/auth/auth-code-error/page.tsx`).
 5.  **Protected Routes Strategy:**
     - [ ] The `src/features/auth/utils/middleware.utils.ts` already implements a basic route protection strategy.
-Adjust the `publicPaths` array as needed (e.g., homepage `/`, auth pages, any truly public marketing pages).
+Adjust the `publicPaths` array as needed.
-6.  **Additional User Metadata:**
+6.  **User Metadata & Profiles Table:**
-    - [ ] If collecting more data at registration:
+    - [ ] If collecting more data at registration, update schemas in `src/features/auth/schemas/register.schema.ts` and the `signUpNewUser` action.
-        - Add fields to `src/features/auth/components/register-form.tsx`.
-        - Update Zod schemas in `src/features/auth/schemas/register.schema.ts`.
-        - Modify `signUpNewUser` Server Action in `src/features/auth/actions/auth.actions.ts` to pass data to the `signUpWithSupabase` service, which includes it in `options.data` (which becomes `user_metadata`).
+    - [ ] If using the `profiles` table, ensure it's created in Supabase with correct columns and RLS policies.
+Adapt `src/features/profile/services/profile.service.ts` and `src/features/profile/schemas/profile.schema.ts` if your table structure differs from the documented example.
 7.  **Database Schema (RLS):**
-    - [ ] Configure Row Level Security (RLS) policies in your Supabase database, especially if you add tables for user profiles or other user-specific data.
+    - [ ] Configure Row Level Security (RLS) policies in your Supabase database, especially for the `profiles` table and any other user-specific data tables.
 8.  **Review Site URL:**
     - [ ] Ensure that the `origin` header, used to construct `emailRedirectTo` URLs in server actions, correctly reflects your deployed site's URL.
 For local development, it's usually fine.
 For production, ensure your hosting provider correctly sets the `Host` or `Origin` header, or consider using an environment variable for the site URL.

 ## Conclusion

-This template provides a robust and well-structured foundation for implementing user authentication in a modern Next.js application using Supabase.
+This template provides a robust and well-structured foundation for implementing user authentication in a modern Next.js application using Supabase, React Context, and TanStack Query.
 By understanding the flow, the roles of `'use client'` and `'use server'`, the service-action pattern, and the project's organization, developers can confidently build upon and adapt this foundation.
-The accompanying `integrating-state-and-data-fetching.md` guide provides next steps for managing user state globally and fetching user-specific data.
+The accompanying `docs/integrating-state-and-data-fetching.md` guide provides further details on the state management strategy.